 Once the user grants access and valid credentials are saved, you can create one or more endpoints to the secure service(s) desired with apiclient.discovery.build(), just like with simple API access.
 Its call will look slightly different, mainly that you need to sign your HTTP requests with your credentials rather than passing an API key:

 In our example, we're going to list your files and folders in your Google Drive, so for API, use the string 'drive'.
 The API version is currently on version 2 so use 'v2' for VERSION:

 DRIVE = build('drive', 'v2', http=creds.authorize(Http()))

 Going back to our working example, once you have an established service endpoint, you can use the list() method of the files service to request the file data:

 If all goes well, the (JSON) response payload will (not be empty or missing and) contain a sequence of files that we can loop over, displaying file names and types:

 from __future__ import print_function

 ConclusionTo find out more about the input parameters as well as all the fields that are in the response, take a look at the docs for files().list().
-For more information on what other operations you can execute with the Google Drive API, take a look at the reference docs.
+For more information on what other operations you can execute with the Google Drive API, take a look at the reference docs and check out the companion video for this code sample.
 That's it!

 Below is the entire script for your convenience: